Cypris2010/wp-foyer/README.txt

 * **Set up slides, channels (slideshows) and displays**.
 * Choose from various Slide formats and Slide backgrounds.
 * Choose slide duration and transition effect.
-* Change the channel on a display when needed, or..
+* Change the channel on a display when needed.
-* Schedule a temporary channel on a display.
+* Schedule channels on displays (temporary or recurring).
+* Manage centralized schedules with recurrence and exceptions across one or many displays.

 = Slide formats =
 * **Default**: Displays a background only.